day8/re-frame/docs/EPs/0001-CaptureHandlerMetadata.md

 ## EP 001 - Better Capture Handler Metadata

 > Status: WIP.
-Incomplete
+Incomplete.
+Don't read.

 ### Abstract

-This EP proposes changes to the way re-frame handlers are registered.
-These changes lay the groundwork for tooling advances, and EPs to follow.
+This EP proposes changes to the way re-frame handlers are registered, to allow for the capture of richer handler metadata.
+These changes also lay the groundwork for tooling advances, and EPs to follow.

 ### Background

-At the time of writing, re-frame's API includes 7 functions for registering handlers:
+re-frame's API currently includes 7 functions for registering handlers:
   - reg-event-db, reg-event-fx and reg-event-ctx
   - reg-sub and reg-sub-raw
   - reg-fx